Asdaois/Asdaois/README.md

 ## What drives me

 I'm driven by the opportunity to create software that makes people's lives easier and improves their quality of life.
-I believe that technology can be a force for good and I'm excited to be a part of the community of developers who are making a positive impact in the world. 🚀
+I believe that technology can be a force for good and I'm excited to be a part of the community of developers who are making a positive impact in the world.

-## Let's connect! 🤝
+## Let's connect!

-If you'd like to learn more about me or my work, feel free to get in touch!
-You can find me on LinkedIn or Twitter (@joseguevara). 👀

 [LinkedIn](https://www.linkedin.com/in/jose-guevara-934a711a3/)